Amphenol Corporation (APH) is destined for greater heights as its last quarter sales were 3,239 M - News Daemon

 Technical Analysis of Amphenol Corporation (APH)

-Amphenol Corporation (NYSE: APH) saw its 5-day average volume 2.45 million, a negative change from its year-to-date volume of 2.47 million.
-As of the previous 9 days, the stock’s Stochastic %D was 70.75%.
-Additionally, its Average True Range was 1.66.
+Amphenol Corporation (NYSE: APH) saw its 5-day average volume 2.49 million, a positive change from its year-to-date volume of 2.47 million.
+As of the previous 9 days, the stock’s Stochastic %D was 66.70%.
+Additionally, its Average True Range was 1.55.

 Amphenol Corporation (NYSE: APH) Key Stats